lenduracapital/LenduraCapital/replit.md

   * NO visual or design changes made - strictly technical enhancement only
 - June 24, 2025.
 Complete page cleanup and navigation fixes (COMPLETE):
   * Removed malformed JSON data from HTML index file that was displaying on page
-  * Fixed hero text positioning - moved "Flexible Financing..." down with pt-32 md:pt-40
+  * Fixed hero text positioning - adjusted to pt-28 md:pt-32 for optimal placement
   * Restored sticky black navigation on scroll (transparent initially, black bg after 50px scroll)
+  * Removed duplicate navigation from hero section, using Header component with scroll behavior
   * Navigation transitions smoothly between transparent and black states
   * Fixed body background from dark to white to eliminate black area above video
   * ALL JSON data output completely eliminated from page display